 The objective of preclinical studies is to determine the safe dose of a drug and to measure its toxicity, typically through model systems such as in vitro, in vivo, or ex vivo.
 Pharmacology studies are performed to assess the potential efficacy and mechanism of action, including pharmacokinetics to determine the way the body absorbs, distributes, metabolizes, and excretes the drug (ADME), and pharmacodynamics to assess the mechanisms of action of the drugs on the body.
-A method that is gaining more interest to predict drug metabolism is through computer modeling.
-This computer modeling technique, in silico, is gaining support, but is still in the early phases of industry adoption.
+Computer modeling is a method that is gaining more interest to predict drug metabolism.
+While this computer modeling technique, in silico, is gaining support, it’s still in the early phase of industry adoption.

 NONCLINICAL/PRECLINICAL SAFETY STUDIES

 Moving forward from drug discovery to nonclinical/preclinical studies, GLP principles regulate the organizational process and the conditions under which nonclinical health and environmental safety studies are planned, performed, monitored, recorded, reported, and archived.
 Important guidances for these type of studies include: